From Our Executive Director

 I thank the Board, staff, Fellows, young people, and community that make our quest for beauty in the midst of chaos possible.
 We remain steadfast.

-The In-School program places professional, working musicians in schools across Memphis, wherever there is a need to support and enhance that school’s music programming.
+The In-Schools program places professional, working musicians in schools across Memphis, wherever there is a need to support and enhance that school’s music programming.
 Throughout the school year, our music engagement Fellows work closely with school partners to tailor curricula and field experiences to the needs of the students served.

-Our In-School Fellowship allows students to interact with, and be mentored by, a diverse group (72% people of color) of world-class musicians who call Memphis home.
+Our In-Schools Fellowship allows students to interact with, and be mentored by, a diverse group (72% people of color) of world-class musicians who call Memphis home.
 Each of our Fellows brings a wealth of musical know-how—spanning genres from jazz to hip-hop to classical—and passion for music education to classrooms across Shelby County.

 In the 2019-2020 school year, MMI placed 27 Fellows in 56 programs in 44 schools serving approximately 3,708 students across Shelby County, including Shelby County Schools, Harmony Schools, Compass, Memphis Scholars, STAR, Kaleidoscope, and Frayser Community Schools.
 The 22 zip codes where our Fellows served represent some of the most historically marginalized and under-resourced communities in Memphis, with the highest concentration of residents in poverty (38108, 38127, 38106).